How to use Zepbound 101

 | 10 mg | 12.5 mg | 15 mg / INDICATIONS AND SAFETY SUMMARY WITH WARNINGS

 NARRATOR: INDICATIONS AND SAFETY SUMMARY WITH WARNINGS.
-Zepbound® is an injectable prescription
+Zepbound® is an injectable

 medicine that may